matheuslenke/Tonto/README.md

 - This package is responsible for the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=Lenke.tonto)

 ### [Tonto Package Manager](packages/tonto-package-manager/)
-- This package is responsible for the TPM responsible for managing
+- This package is responsible for the `Tonto Package Manager (TPM)`.
+The TPM provides a way to manage ontologies as sepparate packages, simmilarly to how programming languages work.

 <p align="right">(<a href="#top">back to top</a>)</p>

+#### 4.1 Visual Studio Code Extension

+The Tonto VS Code extension provides a rich editing experience with features like:

+*   Real-time syntax verification
+*   Syntax highlighting
+*   Autocompletion
+*   Code snippets
+*   Transformation to OntoUML (JSON) and gUFO-based OWL
+*   Visualization of diagrams

+#### 4.2 Tonto Package Manager (TPM)

+TPM enables managing dependencies between Tonto projects, facilitating code reuse and modular development.

 <!-- GETTING STARTED -->